elm-react-native/experiment/README.md

 The idea is to replace virtual-dom and browser package with React virtual dom and return react component instead of elm node when calling the `Html.node` function.

-The current implementation is based on _nasty_ monkey patch (by `patch/patch.js` file), and I will try to use kernel code (which requires patching the elm compiler) instead.
+The current implementation is based on _nasty_ monkey patch (by `packages/patcher`), and I will try to use kernel code (which requires patching the elm compiler) instead.

-## patch/

-This folder contains scripts patches the generated elm.js.
-The `./build` command will execute `elm make` and then patch the result.

 ## packages/

 This folder contains elm packages wraps react native built-in components as well as some other community libraries.
+Also there is metro transformer to patch the output file of elm compiler.

 ## demo/